Skip to content

 Many couples discover that they have been operating as co-managers of a household rather than partners in a relationship.
 Without children to discuss, plan around, and focus on, some couples realize they have not had a real conversation about themselves in years.

-Sit down with your partner and talk about what you each want this next chapter to look like.
+Sit down together and talk about what you each want this next chapter to look like.
 Not just logistics — real desires, fears, and dreams.
+What do we want our daily life to look like now?
+What have we been putting off that we can finally do?
+What does connection look like for us without kids as the common ground?

+Then date each other again.
+This sounds like cliché, but it works.
+Plan actual dates — not "let's grab dinner because we need to eat," but intentional time together doing something you both enjoy.
 Try new restaurants.
 Take a weekend trip.
 Sign up for a cooking class or dance lessons together.
-The goal is to create shared experiences that have nothing to do with parenting.
+The goal is shared experiences that have nothing to do with parenting.

 Build New Daily Routines